rajdhal/Notetake/README.md

 ## Features

-- User authentication: Users can create accounts and log in to the system.
+- **User Authentication:** Users can create accounts and log in to the system.
-- Document upload: Users can upload class-specific documents.
+- **Document Upload:** Users can upload class-specific documents.
-- Document download: Users can browse and download documents uploaded by others.
+- **Document Download:** Users can browse and download documents uploaded by others.
+- **Inline PDF Viewing:** View uploaded PDF documents directly within the application.
+- **RESTful API Endpoints:** Expose API endpoints for interacting with the application programmatically.

 ## Getting Started